Ink-redible Travel Blogger Tattoos + The Meaning Behind Them

 When I was 25 I took a gap year, spending four months volunteering at an animal sanctuary in Florida.
 Blizzard was our white tiger, who as a cub had been beaten with a baseball bat to ‘keep him from being aggressive’.
 Can you imagine?!
 Every morning when I walked by his enclosure he would walk next to me and the fact that a creature who had suffered so much at the hands of a man could come to love filled my heart with so much joy.
 I learnt so much from him, and I love this tattoo, a way for me to carry him and his wisdom wherever I go.

-My fifth is a California buy ativan in uk, hugging the state with state flag colours, Yosemite & state flowers.
+My fifth is a California bear, hugging the state with state flag colours, Yosemite & state flowers.
 I spent a number of years living in California, where I learnt to love the outdoors even more and find value in carving my own path and finding my feet.
 Yosemite became like home to me and California will always be carved in my heart, and my skin.
 In fact, I road tripped a lot and worked closely with the artist to design this tattoo which I got just before I left California at the end of last year.

 I’m not done yet and I love the tattoos I have that tell a part of my story.
 After spending time in Patagonia earlier this year, I plan to have the Fitz Roy Range tattooed on me, and now that I am in Canada learning to be a dog sled guide I will design a tattoo to represent that too.